So, you’ve finally gotten Apple to accept your app into the App Store. Congratulations!

 If you need some help with logo design or inspiration, here are two DIY logo services:

 STEP 7.
-FEATURE SCREEN SHOTS
+FEATURE SCREEN SHOTS FOR VISUAL APP OPTIMIZATION

 This step reinforces the reality that your app users are visual beings, and the App Store is a visual medium.
 Images are so front-and-center to how customers make an app-downloading decision that you should think of your app’s screen shots as actual advertisements for it.
 After all, when you look at the store, you can see that screen shots are more dominant in how Apple lays out its app product pages.

-Here’s an idea: A/B test which screen shot has the best chance of persuading people to download your app by first running a banner ad on your site that features different screen shots of your app.
+Here’s an idea: A/B test which screen shot has the best chance of persuading people to download your app and boosting app rankings by first running a banner ad on your site that features different screen shots of your app.
 Based on the click-through rates for each, you’ll have a much better idea of what screen shots work best at attracting people’s interest and thus persuading them to download your app on the App Store.

 So showcase your most significant screen shots first, then follow with secondary ones that show either action shots or your navigation menu.
 This is to help people understand how they’re going to interact and then use your app with the usual gestures like swipes and taps.